 - Consider upgrading using miles, an auction, a buy up offer at check-in, really anything that’s available.
 And now that so many airlines offer premium economy it can even be priced more modestly than you think.

-I’m fortunate that my work travel is domestic, and my international flying is for leisure.
+I’m fortunate that during normal times my work travel is domestic, and my international flying is for leisure.
 As a result my long haul travel can be paid on points and I can organize things so that the trip will be comfortable.

 It hasn’t always been that way.
 Growing up I did my share on long haul coach flying, including to Australia on an American Airlines DC-10 — a sleepless flight where the only thing playing was King Ralph on the overhead screen.